cakephp/docs/fr/orm/retrieving-data-and-resultsets.rst

 retrieving data, this may be a problem when you want to apply certain clauses to the finder query for the association, such as ``order()`` or ``limit()``.

-Fore example, imagine you wanted to have the first comment of an article as an association::
+For example, if you wanted to get the first comment of an article as an association::

    $articles->hasOne('FirstComment', [